Praise for The Books of Babel

 But if he hopes to ever find his wife, Thomas Senlin must do more than survive.
 This quiet man of letters must become a man of action.

-Arm of the Sphinx (Book II of the Books of Babel)
+Arm of the Sphinx (Book II)

 Forced by necessity into a life of piracy, Senlin and his crew struggle to survive aboard their stolen airship.
 Senlin’s search for his lost wife continues, even as her ghost hounds his every step.
 But the Tower of Babel proves to be as difficult to reenter as it was to escape.